CyberVadis/devops-take-home/README.md

 ## Repository content
 - Folder with sample frontend application written in Angular
-- Folder with sample backend microservice written in .NET Core 2, C# and T-SQL
+- Folder with sample backend microservice written in .NET 7, C# and T-SQL

 The application is intended to show a list of recent security incidents.
 Security incidents from the database are presented first.
 Additional rows on the list are randomly generated.